Pressbooks

 Pressbooks is an open source content management system designed for creating books.
 It is based on WordPress, and can export content in many formats for ebooks, webbooks or print.

+History

+Pressbooks is developed by Book Oven, Inc., a Montreal-based company founded in 2011 by Hugh McGuire (who also founded the audio book platform LibriVox).
+Originally aimed at self-publishing authors, in 2017 Pressbooks shifted its focus to work with universities on academic and textbook publishing.

 Overview

-Pressbooks is developed by Book Oven, Inc., a Montréal-based company founded in 2011 by Hugh McGuire (who also founded the audio book platform LibriVox).